William Johnson (judge): Early life

-In 1790, William Johnson graduated from Princeton University first in his class.
+In 1790, Johnson graduated from Princeton University first in his class.
 Three years later, he passed the bar after tutelage under Charles Cotesworth Pinckney.
-Johnson was an adherent of the Democratic-Republican Party, and he represented Charleston in the South Carolina House of Representatives from 1794 to 1800.
+Johnson was a member of the Democratic-Republican Party and represented Charleston in the South Carolina House of Representatives from 1794 to 1800.
 In his last term, from 1798 to 1800, he served as Speaker of the House.
 In 1799, Johnson helped pass a bill to reorganize the state judiciary.
 Later that year, he was also appointed an associate justice of the state Court of General Sessions and Common Pleas, a position created by Johnson's reorganization.
 The service on that court also included a position on the state Constitutional Court, the highest court in the state at the time.

-In 1794, he married Sarah Bennett, the sister of Thomas Bennett Jr., who later served as Governor of South Carolina.
-Johnson and Bennett were close friends.
-Johnson and his wife named their son Thomas Bennett in honor of him.
+In 1794, Johnson married Sarah Bennett, the sister of Thomas Bennett Jr., who later served as Governor of South Carolina.
+Johnson and Thomas were close friends, and Johnson and his wife named their son Thomas Bennett in honor of him.
 The couple had eight children together, six of whom survived.
 They also adopted two refugees from Santo Domingo.

 In 1808, Johnson constructed a 2½-story Charleston single house home on Rutledge Avenue.
 While on the Supreme Court, Johnson owned slaves.